 Much has changed since the Royal Victoria Dock was first opened in 1855.
 Once a bustling hub of industry, a place of innovation and great ambition, it is now a place to call 'home'.
-Royal Docks West is an exciting new collection of 79 homes ranging from studios to three bedrooms with impressive water or urban vistas.
+Royal Docks West is an exciting new collection of up to 1,000 new homes ranging from studios to three bedrooms with impressive water or urban vistas.

-Royal Docks West was designed with the quality of life at its heart.
-All the while serving the neighbourhood, too, adding to it an elegant and thoughtful new piece of architecture.
+Royal Docks West was designed with quality of life at its heart.
+All the while serving the neighbourhood, adding to it an elegant and thoughtful new piece of architecture.

 Part of a diverse and evolving neighbourhood, Royal Docks West is steps from the water's edge - a place of leisure, with its many waterfront restaurants, boutiques, and areas of recreation, where you can kayak, windsurf, and even swim.

 Our homes offer quality design that is both timeless but rich in personality and detail.

 Simple yet richly textured, the design of Royal Docks West picks up on the vernacular of Victorian docklands: brick, strong, clean-lined.
 Standing at 19 storeys, all apartments will have balconies from which you can enjoy impressive water views or urban vistas.

 Designed by esteemed interior design practice Johnson Ribolla, the interiors are executed with incredible attention to detail and a sophisticated palette.